nishantunderstand/springrest/src/main/java/restfulwebservices/helloworld/user/User.java.md

  * All of them are same.
  */

-import jakarta.validation.constraints.Past;
-import jakarta.validation.constraints.Size;

 /**
  * Can we apply validation of User, Yes we can that why i am commenting this and Creating new one.
  */

 public class User {
 	private Integer id;

-	@Size(min=5,message = "Name should at least 5 Character")
 	private String name;

-	@Past(message = "Birthdate should be in Past") private LocalDate birthDate;
+	private LocalDate birthDate;

 	public Integer getId() {